ni5arga/OSINT-Guide/readme.md

 # OSINT Guide

-A repository which contains my notes on OSINT and some resources I have used.
+A repository which contains OSINT tools and some methods/tricks.

 ## Reddit